RenderKit/embree/doc/src/compilation.md

   surfaces facing a ray can be hit.
 This option is turned OFF by default.

++ `EMBREE_BACKFACE_CULLING_CURVES`: Enables backface culling for curves, i.e. only surfaces facing a ray can be hit.
+This option is turned OFF by default.

++ `EMBREE_BACKFACE_CULLING_SPHERES`: Enables backface culling for spheres, i.e. only surfaces facing a ray can be hit.
+This option is turned OFF by default.

 + `EMBREE_COMPACT_POLYS`: Enables compact tris/quads, i.e. only
   geomIDs and primIDs are stored inside the leaf nodes.